7RU7H/CTFs/HackTheBox/Retired-Machines/Seventeen/Seventeen-Helped-Through.md

 Date:  17/12/2022
 Difficulty: Hard
 Goals:
-- Learn different methodolgoical points to assimilate
+- Learn different methodological points to assimilate
 - Get some experienced Blue Team nuggets of knowledge about blue teamery activities
 - Have fun
 - Being that chill for 122 minutes on a Hard box that is probably insane